Transfer of Credit Policy

 9. Credit for remedial or developmental courses is not awarded, except in cases of cross-enrollment with an approved community college; however, remedial course credit is not applicable to any degree program.

-10. Credit is not awarded for courses that do not count toward a degree at McNeese nor at the institution where completed.
+10. Credit is not awarded for transfer courses that do not count toward a degree at McNeese nor at the institution where completed.

 11. Credits earned while under suspension from McNeese or another college or university are not usually accepted for credit at McNeese; however, credit earned from a community college while under suspension from McNeese or another University of Louisiana System institution may be accepted at McNeese provided grades of C or higher are earned in each of the courses to be transferred.